Ex-England star Potter is new Rangers head coach

 Amy McDonald, women's and girls' football manager at Rangers, said Potter "brings a wealth of knowledge and experience to the team".

-"We are confident she can bring further success and silverware as we begin a new journey to trying to regain the league title and to compete to win both cup competitions next season," continued McDonald.
+"We are confident she can bring further success and silverware as we begin a new journey to trying to regain the league title and to compete to win both cup competitions next season," McDonald added.

 - Visit our Rangers page for all the latest news, analysis and fan views